 To access services through the Student Disability Resource Center, please follow the steps outlined on this page.
-If you have any questions, please contact the Student Disability Resource Center.
-You can call our office at 478-445-5931, e-mail email@example.com or stop by our office in Russell Library, room 109.
+If you are seeking an emotional support animal accommodation, please follow the steps outlined on the Emotional Support Animals page.
+If you have any questions, please contact the Student Disability Resource Center at 478-445-5931 or e-mail email@example.com.

-If the documentation does not meet criteria we will let you know the areas where your documentation is lacking pertinent information.
+If the documentation does not meet criteria you should contact the RCLD for an explanation of the review at 706-542-4589.
 It is your responsibility to contact your medical professional, obtain the appropriate information, and make sure we receive any additional information to add to the original documentation submitted.